 An ignition module mounted below the component box (located behind the control panel) is connected to an ignitor assembly at the burner.
 The ignition module performs four important functions: it provides fuse protection for the 24-volt circuit, provides an ignition spark, supplies voltage to the gas valve, and proofs the burner flame.
 The module contains a four second time delay circuit and a coil that activates the gas valve.
-All full and dual vat fryers use two single-spark modules.
+Three types are in use.
+A closed-box design is used in most fryers, but in some fryers built for export, the module resembles an interface board.
+A single dual-spark module is used on current production full-vat fryers.
+All dual-vat fryers use two single-spark modules.